JulianKimmig/polymcsim/docs/explanation/theoretical_background.md

 # Polymerization Theory Overview

-Understanding the **chemical principles** behind polymer formation will help you choose the right simulation settings and correctly interpret PolySim's output.
+Understanding the **chemical principles** behind polymer formation will help you choose the right simulation settings and correctly interpret PolyMCsim's output.
 This article summarises key concepts that underpin most synthetic polymer processes.

 ---